rsksmart/RSKIPs/IPs/RSKIP53.md

 The LTCP proposal requires a modification to the block format.
 Currently, the wire-block format is as follows:

-- wire-block = (header, tx_list, uncle_list ).
+- wire-block = (header, tx_list, uncle_list ,transaction_list, [, signature_list] ).

-For LTCP the block header much be changes.
-The transaction Merkle trie is modified.
+For LTCP the block header semantic must change.
+In particular the Merkle trie of the transaction list is modified.
 The new trie can contain both old-style (version 0) transactions and the transaction PTIs of transactions version 1.
 Therefore the block PoW authenticates the actual compressed information contained, not the "meaning" for transactions version 1.

 Signatures are not directly referenced in the block, but the block is invalid if the sender does not provide a set of valid signatures, or the future blocks do not provide valid linked signatures.
-It's clear that if signatures are removed, then the block must still be able to be validated, so the id doesn't reference them.
+It's clear that if signatures are removed, then the block must still be able to be validated, so the transaction id must not reference them.

-The wire-block will be redefined as follows:

-- wire-block = (newHeader, tx_list,   uncle_list, signature_list) .

 The Uncle_list fields corresponds a the previous definition of block.
-The tx_list contains can contain both version 0 transactions and version 1 PTIs.
+The transaction_list contains can contain both version 0 transactions and version 1 PTIs.
 PTIs are always prefixed by the version byte 0x01.

-The signature list is a list of tuples in the wireSig format, as specified:
+The signature_list is a list of tuples in the wireSig format, as specified:

 - wire-Sig = ( txIndex, (r,s,v)) .

 txIndex is the index in the tx_list which this signature is associated with.
 Indexes should be specified in ascending order.
 The signature_list may be empty if all signatures are removed.

+### Blockchain Synchronization

 To fully validate a block, many signatures for the involved accounts may need to be collected, both in this wire-block or in following wire-blocks, until all transactions in the block can be recovered.
-In practice the process will be carried on backwards, as follows:
+In practice the blockchain synchronization protocol needs to be modified.
+Although this RSKIP does not specify the final protocol, we show an example protocol as a starting point.
+Four new wire-protocol commands are added:

+- **getSignatures**(addressList,blockHash ) : requests the signatures of the list of provided addresses at block with the specified hash.
+- **getSignaturePackage**(startingAddress, sigCount,blockHash ): requests a list of signatures, starting from a specified address, and continuing with addresses in the trie lexicographical order (hash prefix included).
+The peer should return a sendSignaturePackage message
+- **sendSignaturePackage**(startingAddress, signature_list,blockHash ): sends a list of signatures, starting from a specified startingAddress
+- **sendSignature**(address, signature,blockHash ): sends a signature for a specified address

+In the following protocol, Alice wants to synchronize the blockchain from zero.

+1. Alice discovers the best chain tip.
+2. Alice requests all headers from genesis to the chain tip from one or more peers.
-- All block headers until the blockchain tip are collected and chain validated
+3. All block headers are collected and validated while being received
-- From the last block to the last validated block, all signature links are traversed
+4. Every block where (blockHeight % 10000==0) is defined as a checkpoint.
+5. Alice finds the last checkpoint with at least 1000 confirmations.
+6. Alice request the state at the checkpoint from one or more peers.
+7. Alice validates with inclusion proofs of the state chunks as received.
+8. Alice requests all signatures for that checkpoint using getSignaturePackage() from one or more peers.
+9. Alice validates the signatures as received, using the last hash stored in the account trie.
+10. Alice downloads blocks from genesis to the blockchain tip, and verify each block as received.

+It's important to note that all signatures are verified first, with the exception of accounts that have been deleted.
+Currently RSK does not support the deletion of accounts.
+If in the future is supports deletion, then the last signature for each deleted account should be sent in the block where it is deleted.
+Also the same could happen with other accounts if hibernation is implemented.

-If all accounts have valid signatures, the block is valid.
-Note that when a version 0 transaction
+If all accounts have valid signatures, the checkpoint block is considered sig-valid.
+However this does not imply the checkpoint block is valid according to all consensus rules.

-It must be noted that a block should not be eternally marked as "invalid" if signatures do not match.
-In case a signature cannot be validated, the sender of such chain branch should be penalized, but the wire-block can be still stored, and re-used if another peer provides correct PTIs and signature lists.
+During full block download (step 10) it may be the case that a block received is invalid.
+If the invalid block is prior to the checkpoint or the checkpoint itself, then that block and all child blocks must be discarded: a new checkpoint should be requested prior the faulty block, or from other peer.
+The peer that informed the invalid checkpoint must be penalized.

+### Lifetime of Signatures

+Old transaction signatures can be removed from the blockchain if:

+* There exist a new signature that links back to the old one and this signature is included in a block.
+* The block containing the new signature has at least two checkpoints past it.

+Because a checkpoint is built every 10k blocks, it's possible to prevent the blockchain from advancing if two checkpoints are reverted (at least 20k blocks, or about 7 days).
+Archive nodes or probabilistic archive nodes can be used to recover this data in case of a such devastating 51% attack.
+Probabilistic archive nodes are full nodes that will keep one more past checkpoint with probability 1/2, and the previous one with probability 1/4 and so on.

 ### Identifying Transactions